Carinalak/LpsTuva/README.md

 # Lps-Tuva 🐈 🦜🐟 🐢 🐶

+This site is live at: https://github.com/Carinalak/LpsTuva

-- This is the site of Lps-Tuva!
+This is the site of Lps-Tuva!

-## The deisgn:
+## The design:
 Mobileversion:
 ![Mobilversion i Figma](src/assets/screenshots/Mobil.png)